(LAST REVISED — September 11, 1017)

 Section 2 - Chairperson

-The Chairperson, elected annually, not to exceed a six year term of office, shall, when present, preside at all meetings of the Board of Trustees.
+The Chairperson, elected annually, shall, when present, preside at all meetings of the Board of Trustees.
 The Chairperson shall be the Chief Executive Officer of the Board of Trustees and shall perform all duties commonly incident to the office and shall have general supervision of the affairs of the Board of Trustees, subject to the approval of the Board of Trustees.
 The Chairperson shall also be an ex officio member of all standing committees and shall be entitled to vote at all such meetings.
 The Chairperson shall also report to the Board of Trustees from time to time all matters coming to his or her notice which should be brought to the attention of the Board.

 Section 3 - Vice Chairperson